Introduction

 xFanatical Safe Doc removes the Minecraft’s Replay animation button in Google Search page

-How to Block Minecraft Feature in Google Search using xFanatical Safe Doc
+How to Block Minecraft on Student Chromebooks Using xFanatical Safe Doc

 Step 1: Get xFanatical Safe Doc: